wso2/docs-is/en/docs/guides/identity-federation/google.md

     ![Select APIs & Services]({{base_path}}/assets/img/samples/google-oauth-client-id.png)

-4. Configure your consent screen by clicking **Configure Consent Screen** and return to **Create OAuth client ID** screen once you are done.
+4. Configure your consent screen by clicking **Configure Consent Screen** and return to the **Create OAuth client ID** screen once you are done.

     !!! info
         For more information, see [User Consent](https://support.google.com/googleapi/answer/6158849#userconsent&zippy=%2Cuser-consent)